-Goal Evaluation Measure Scenario 1 Large civic/ entertainment use Scenario 2 Intensive employment use Scenario 3 Modest land use change LU-1: The Plan allows existing industrial uses rand use to continue with minimal disruption - e.g., preserves rail spurs and maintains or improves freight access, land use flexibility, and predictability in permitting.
-(Relative Ranking of Alternatives) Major events could cause traffic disruptions affecting freight operations Realignment of northern portion of Main Street would affect freight access from Ochoco Street Typical commute period traffic would have some impact on freight operations, but would be fairly predictable Represents most significant traffic impacts of all scenarios Largely maintains current industrial uses Most transportation improversers (all scenarios) rovements would enhance ac ccess for businesses, LU-2: The Plan facilitates transit-supportive development, including development intensity, land use mix, and building or site design, pedestrian-orientation and connectivity.
-(Relative Ranking of Alternatives) People often take transit to major events; however usage would be low between events Land use mix would be supportive of transit use Potential degree of redevelopment offers highest potential to fund bike, pedestrian improvements & building and site design proposals Represents least transit supportive land use mix Limited redevelopment potential would reduce potential for funding transportation improvements (,) Proposed transportation connectivity (all scenario improvements would enhands) ce bicycle, pedestrian LU-3: The Plan allows new employment uses at 1 1 × densities of 45 persons per acre, consistent with Metro Functional Plan Title 6, Sections 3.07.610 - 3.07.640.
+uevei develop a preferred plan for the Tacoma Station Area which is described in the body of the Plan. a l l .
+Scenario 1 Scenario 2 Scenario 3 Goal Evaluation Measure Large civic/ entertainment use Intensive employment use Modest land use changes LU-1: The Plan allows existing industrial uses Land Use to continue with minimal disruption - e.g., preserves rail spurs and maintains or improves freight access, land use flexibility, and predictability in permitting.
+(Relative Ranking of Alternatives) Major events could cause traffic disruptions affecting freight operations Realignment of northern portion of Main Street would affect freight access from Ochoco Street Typical commute period traffic would have some impact on freight operations, but would be fairly predictable Represents most significant traffic impacts of all scenarios Largely maintains current industrial uses Most transportation impr workers (all scenarios) ovements would enhance ac ccess for businesses, LU-2: The Plan facilitates transit-supportive development, including development intensity, land use mix, and building or site design, pedestrian-orientation and connectivity.
+(Relative Ranking of Alternatives) People often take transit to major events; however usage would be low between events Land use mix would be supportive of transit use Potential degree of redevelopment offers highest potential to fund bike, pedestrian improvements & building and site design proposals Represents least transit supportive land use mix Limited redevelopment potential would reduce potential for funding transportation improvements Proposed transportation improvements would enhance bicycle, pedestrian connectivity (all scenarios) LU-3: The Plan allows new employment uses at \checkmark ✓ × densities of 45 persons per acre, consistent with Metro Functional Plan Title 6, Sections 3.07.610 - 3.07.640.
 (Yes/No) Limited areas would be zoned for employment uses at relatively high densities New zone would allow more intense employment uses Limited changes to zoning would not allow significantly higher employment density LU-4: The Plan results in a net increase in the number of employees at buildout, based on proposed zoning, including high-paying jobs.
-(Relative Ranking of Alternatives) Large scale civic use would introduce a moderate number of service jobs, which are typically not high-paying, while displacing some industrial jobs that typically are high-paying Focus is on office and flex uses, which are typically denser than industrial uses and include high-paying jobs Introduction of some amenities would add a limited number of new jobs, mostly in the service sector (typically not high-paying), while retaining existing industrial jobs
+(Relative Ranking of Alternatives) Large scale civic use would introduce a moderate number of (Relative Ranking of Large scale civic use would introduce a moderate number of service jobs, which Focus is on office and flex uses, which are typically denser than industrial uses and Introduction of some amenities would add a limited number of new jobs, mostly in the service sector (typically not high-paying), while retaining existing industrial jobs